sharetribe/flex-docs/src/docs/howto-migrations/migrating-from-outside-sharetribe/index.md

 import.
-The purpose of the test migration is to confirm that your extract-and-transform process creates a migration file that is valid and consistent, so there is rarely need for importing the anonymized equivalent of your full user data into the test environment.
+The purpose of the test migration is to confirm that your extract-and-transform process creates a migration file that is valid and consistent, so there is rarely need for importing the anonymized equivalent of your full user data into the dev environment.

 ### Password management